 Supporting Children and Young People with Disordered Eating

-The Prudence Trust and Stone Family Foundation are delighted to offer a new funding opportunity in 2024 to support organisations that deliver evidence-based, specialist eating disorder services to children and young people aged 11-25, and their families.
+In 2024, the Prudence Trust and Stone Family Foundation partnered together to support organisations that deliver evidence-based, specialist eating disorder services to children and young people aged 11-25, and their families.

 KEY INFORMATION